 And across from the Water Tower, the city’s pumping station (and yes, you can go inside) which shares space with a theater and city event information and ticket sales.

 VISIT: Lincoln Park Zoo.
-They named the new calf, “Alexander Camelton.”
-That’s reason enough to go to this compact, fun zoo.
+Two years ago, Lincoln Park Zoo named its new baby dromedary, “Alexander Camelton.”
+That’s reason enough to go to this compact, fun animal park.
 But of course, the monkeys and apes are the stars here.
 Best of all, it’s free!

 TOUR: Robie House, Frank Lloyd Wright Architect.
 This home, which deteriorated due to neglect, has been restored nearly to its original state.
 A 45-minute tour brings you through and around the house, which sits next to the University of Chicago campus.